ipfs-shipyard/ipfs-npm-republish/README.md

 - support git dependencies
 - check that IPFS is running locally
 - check that you have a package-lock.json
-- handle http as well as https urls
 - tests!

 ## Making it work offline